adaltas/medium_publish/README.md

     medium_post [medium_post options]

 OPTIONS
-    --source                No description yet for the source option.
+    --source                Path to the Mardown source code of the article.
 Required.
-    --url                   No description yet for the url option.
+    --url                   URL where the article is currently being published.
 Required.
-    --author                No description yet for the author option.
+    --author                The name of the author.
 Required.
-    --db                    No description yet for the db option.
+    --author_url            URL of the author page.
-    -h --help               Display help information
+    --db                    Path to the database, default to "~/.medium_post" -h --help               Display help information

 EXAMPLES